AJAskey/FRED-Tools/README.md

  These are usable now but still need testing (which is ongoing).

- **FredInitLibary** - Runnable from Eclipse IDE or from ANT build.xml file (target=FredInitLibrary).
+ **FredUpdateLocal** - Runnable from Eclipse IDE or from ANT build.xml file (target=FredUpdateLocal).
 This program will download date/value pairs for codes from input file.
 The program has an input file and output file(s).
 I use my tools to create an input file of Series Ids I want.

  Note that I am re-writing this to be more efficient with the query classes I have written.